The Property Management Paradigm Shift: From Facility Caretaker to Strategic Building Partner

 In addition to ongoing commercial-to-residential conversions, the group has consulted a growing number of high-rise and supertall properties in Manhattan including, 53 West 53, 432 Park, New York by Gehry, Madison House and 200 Amsterdam.

-Behind the scenes, the company has also diversified to include an in-house insurance brokerage, a construction project management affiliate and FirstService Energy, its national energy advisory affiliate based in the New York City office.
+Behind the scenes, the company has also diversified to include an affiliated insurance brokerage, a construction project management affiliate and FirstService Energy, its national energy advisory affiliate based in the New York City office.

 In New York, FirstService Energy secured nearly $17 million in energy incentives for its clients on projects ranging from the installation of electric vehicle charging stations and LED lighting retrofits, to steam trap replacements and elevator upgrades.
 Led by President Kelly Dougherty, the affiliate also helps boards and building owners navigate the city’s Climate Mobilization Act, a package of laws aimed at reducing the city’s reliance on fossil fuels and curbing carbon emissions.
 Buildings that do not comply with strict emissions caps established by Lo- cal Law 97, the centerpiece of the act, will be subject to large annual fines in 2024.